 APPENDIX D. DRUG AND ALCOHOL ABUSE REGULATIONS

-The possession of drugs, drug paraphernalia, alcohol, synthetic narcotics or non- prescribed medications or the consumption of drugs, alcohol, synthetic narcotics or non-prescribed medications during school hours or at any interscholastic and extra-curricular events or other school-sponsored activity, or on school grounds, is strictly prohibited.
+The possession of drugs, drug paraphernalia, dab pens and/or cartridges of any kind, alcohol, synthetic narcotics or non- prescribed medications or the consumption of drugs, alcohol, synthetic narcotics or non-prescribed medications during school hours or at any interscholastic and extra-curricular events or other school-sponsored activity, or on school grounds, is strictly prohibited.
 This policy also prohibits a student from coming to school or an extra-curricular and interscholastic event or other school sponsored activities, on or off campus, after the student has consumed alcohol, drugs, synthetic narcotics or non-prescribed medications or is in possession of drugs, drug paraphernalia, alcohol, synthetic narcotics or non-prescribed medications.

 A student who violates this policy for the first time shall be suspended from school for a period of five days.
 Under this policy, there is no distinction for amount of consumption or use.
 Any use or possession of drugs and/or alcohol constitutes a serious violation.
 When the suspension period is over, the student may not be readmitted to school unless accompanied by a parent.
 Athletes who are on alternate credit for physical education shall have this privilege revoked immediately; “Athletic Handbook” sanctions shall also be in effect.
 When indicated, the student shall be referred to the Niskayuna Police, the Superintendent, or both.
 When the student returns to school, the student will be assigned to a Study Hall for all unscheduled periods for five weeks.
 The student may not be permitted to attend any interscholastic, extra-curricular, or school sponsored activity for the duration of up to a five-week period following the student’s return.
 The student may will not be allowed on school property during the period of his/her suspension or he/she will be considered trespassing and will be subject to criminal/civil penalties.
 The student may be requested to participate in counseling sessions with the school school psychologist, student assistance counselor, or guidance counselor.
 Alternatively, the student may seek counseling from a private counseling source.
 This counseling process must have begun in order for the student to be eligible to practice or rehearse with a team or school group/club.
 Although the student will not be allowed to attend or participate in games, plays, events, etc., the student will be permitted to practice, try out, or rehearse, provided the students meets with the school psychologist, student assistance counselor, or guidance counselor at the designated times.
 Should the student fail to participate in such a counseling program, the student shall be removed from the team or activity/school group/club for the remainder of the school year.
 The student’s eligibility to return the following school year to active participation will be contingent upon completion of a counseling program.